MingjieJian/moog_nosm/README.md

 The modified MOOG of versions NOV2019 and FEB2017 are provided, and their installation methods are identical.

+I also recommend checking another repo: [pymoog](https://github.com/MingjieJian/pymoog).
+It provide some python code, stellar atmosphere models and line lists to let you use MOOG immediately.
+Future modification on moog_nosm will be first done in pymoog.

 ## Install

 Here the install method of version NOV2019 are present as example.
 For the installation of version NOV2019, change `FEB2017` to `NOV2019`.